timchipperfield/cv/README.md

 ## When I'm Not Coding
 ___
-* Long-time guitarist, would love to start a band here in London
+* Guitarist, would love to start a band here in London
-* Really into travel and learning new languages
+* Into travelling and learning new languages
-* Very amateur photographer with a blog: journeysindevelopment.wordpress.com
+* *Very* amateur photographer with a blog: journeysindevelopment.wordpress.com